mkotenkov/RL_course_Predators_and_Preys/README.md

 # Overview
-This repository presents my solution to the Preys and Predators problem.
+This repository presents my solution to the RL game "Predators and Preys".
 (Environment description can be found in "ENV_DESC.md".)

-Here I propose reward system, model architecture and the algorithm to train Deep Q-Network.
+I propose reward system, model architecture and the algorithm to train Deep Q-Network.

 This model took **first place** in the competition among the course participants.